People who make diet and lifestyle changes as well as using medication may see lower cholesterol levels within a few weeks.

 Individuals with high cholesterol are at increased risk of heart disease and major heart events.

-Doctors will typically also recommend dietary and lifestyle changes to support healthy cholesterol levels.
+Doctors typically also recommend dietary and lifestyle changes to support healthy cholesterol levels.
 These changes may cause noticeable beneficial effects in a few weeks or months.

 However, these changes are not a quick fix.
 The best way to reduce cholesterol levels over the long term is to make lasting changes to the diet and lifestyle.